New proxy voting database shows asset managers’ ESG agenda abuses taxpayer funds

 DAYTON, OH — This week, 1792 Exchange is launching its second Spotlight database analyzing proxy voting records of all 50 states’ pension funds, ranking the 50 states in order of the least to most pro-ESG votes in 2022.
 This first-of-its-kind database includes a behind-the-scenes look at how asset managers, proxy advisors, state legislatures, state treasurers, governors, pension boards, and pension staff collectively responsible for public retirement dollars enable and promote divisive and harmful ESG agendas with taxpayer dollars.

-1792 Exchange found that only 19 states’ pension funds publicly disclose their proxy voting records on the stocks they own directly.
+1792 Exchange found that only 17 states have public pension funds that publicly disclose their proxy voting records on the stocks they own directly.
 States invest a larger percentage of their funds in index funds and ETFs, and most states delegate these proxy votes to asset managers and proxy advisors.
 Since most of these votes are not disclosed, the 1792 Exchange compiled data from the pension funds’ asset managers to extrapolate every state’s ESG voting average on controversial resolutions across 18 categories comprising over 800 shareholder resolutions.

 1792 Exchange’s “Spotlight Report: Proxy Voting” exposes how flawed state laws and regulations plus lack of oversight and transparency allow the retirement savings of first responders, teachers, and other public employees to be used to advance political agendas instead of maximizing investment returns.
 This data demonstrates many states’ negligent lack of oversight of proxy voting and egregious misuse of hard-working pensioners’ funds to support political agendas, distract companies from shareholder profits, and even undermine critical employers in their own state.